 - Ask for suggestions.

 - Ask for support.

 - Involve as many people in any way possible.

 - Follow through and monitor reactions.

-In today’s business climate organizational change is a regular occurrence.
-While it’s true that many years ago change happened as at a snail’s pace, today it seems to be on a daily menu.
-Leaders and managers clearly need to be sensitive to the impact of change on their human capital.
-But at the same time they must weigh the benefits of what the change might do for the overall organization against what the change might do to those affected by it.
+In today’s business climate, implementing organizational change is a regular occurrence.
+While it’s true that many years ago change happened at a snail’s pace, today it seems to be on a daily menu.
+Leaders and managers clearly need to be sensitive to the impact of change on their human capital and be aware of both the negative and positive impacts of change in an organization.
+But at the same time, they must weigh the benefits of what the change might do for the overall organization against what the change might do to those affected by it.